Theudebert I: History

 Theudebert seems to have revelled in his power growing on the European stage.
 His letters show him laying claim to a vast array of lands around Austrasia, including Byzantine lands.
 Since the fall of the Roman Empire, the Frankish kings had always shown a certain deference to the Byzantine Emperor, but Theudebert rejected his status as an inferior leader: for example, he broke imperial custom by minting gold coins containing his own image.
 Hitherto former Frankish kings had respected imperial convention and circulated gold coins with the image of the emperor.
 Not surprisingly, perhaps, the Byzantine chronicler Agathias recorded the rumour in Constantinople that the Byzantines suspected Theudebert of planning an invasion of Thrace.

 In common with other Frankish rulers at the time, Theudebert took several wives as and when he wanted.
 As heir to his father's kingdom, he was betrothed to Wisigard, daughter of Wacho, king of the Lombards.
 This sort of political match was rare for the Merovingian kings.
 Theudebert abandoned her for Deuteria, a Gallo-Roman he had met while on campaign in southern Gaul.
 However, his supporters were not best pleased by his treatment of Wisigard, perhaps because of the political dimension, and persuaded Theudebert to take her back.
 Wisigard, though, soon died, and Theudebert married again.

 As well as being renowned for his military prowess, Theudebert was lauded by contemporaries for his patronage of the Gallic (French) Church.
 Gregory of Tours reserves special praise for him in this regard, but his piety is also mentioned by Fortunatus.

 Theudebert died in the 14th year of his reign (at the end of 547 or the beginning of 548).
 He was killed by a bison during a hunting party.
-Theudebald I, his son by Deuteria, succeeded him.
+Theudebald, his son by Deuteria, succeeded him.
 In contrast to that experienced by many Merovingian kings, Theudebald's accession was peaceful.